Wall Street drifts following a jumble of mixed reports on the US economy

 NEW YORK (AP) — U.S. stocks are drifting Thursday following a jumble of mixedreports that shed little clarity on how the U.S. economy is managing through President Donald Trump's trade war.

-The S&P 500 was 0.1% higher in midday trading after erasing a modest, earlier loss that had it on track for its first drop of the week.
-The Dow Jones Industrial Average was up 80 points, or 0.2%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was 0.3% higher in afternoon trading after erasing a modest, earlier loss that had it on track for its first drop of the week.
+The Dow Jones Industrial Average was up 175 points, or 0.4%, as of 2:26 p.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 Treasury yields sank in the bond market following the reports, with the headliners saying shoppers spent less at U.S. retailers last month than expected, while inflation was better at the wholesale level than economists expected.
 Other updates said U.S. manufacturing looks like it's still contracting but fewer U.S. workers are applying for unemployment benefits than expected.